SLODIEN88/Election_Analysis/README.md

 - There were 369,711 total votes.
 - Denver, the county received the most votes, winning a 82.8%
 - Arapahoe was in last place with 6.7% of the total votes,
-- Aand Jefferson came in second with 10.5% of total votes The candidates:
+- And Jefferson came in second with 10.5% of total votes The candidates:
   - Diana DeGette received the most votes, which was 73.8% of the total votes.
   - In 2nd place, was Charles Casper Stockham who received 23% of the total votes